leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/display/overlays.rst

    Toggles the display of the strokes start point (green) and end point (red) to visualize the line direction.
 Material Name
    Show material name next to the linked stroke.
-Show Edit Lines only in Multiframe
-   Only show edit lines while in multiframe edition.
 Vertex Opacity
    Opacity for edit vertices (points).
 Vertex Paint Opacity